Our Combined Great Britain & Ireland Top 100 Golf Courses List

 Firstly it should be stated that every course in the below list is there on merit and can rightly be acknowledged as one of the best courses in the British Isles.
 The courses I would potentially lose are based solely on personal preference to make way for the ones I feel should be included.

-Naturally, all the courses listed in the 101-129 range can be questioned about their true top 100 credentials.
-Of the 29 courses in this bracket Brora and Castletown are two which stand out to me and have an air of quality about them which means they should stay; in fact I would argue that this duo should definitely be inside the top 100.
+Naturally, all the courses listed in the 101-126 range can be questioned about their true top 100 credentials.
+Of the 26 courses in this bracket Castletown is one which stands out to me and has an air of quality about it which means it should stay; in fact I would argue that it should definitely be inside the top 100.

-Blairgowrie (Rosemount), the Woburn courses, Wentworth (East), Broadstone, Royal Ashdown Forest (Old), The Addington, Ferndown and Little Aston are a handful of courses I'd also nudge down the pecking order to make way for some of my preferred choices above but that's not to say they should be excluded altogether.
+Blairgowrie (Rosemount), the three Woburn courses, Broadstone, The Addington and Ferndown are a handful of courses I'd also nudge down the pecking order to make way for some of my preferred choices above but that's not to say they should be excluded altogether.
 I do not feel too strongly about any of the others although I wouldn't shed a tear if The Grove or Remedy Oak were to disappear.

 Like I said above the four lists do a great job at bringing together the best courses and sifting the wheat from the chaff.